 Microcystins are toxins produced by cyanobacteria (blue-green algae) which, when ingested, can cause severe liver damage.
 Microcystins are produced by many species of cyanobacteria which are common to Alberta's Lakes, and are thought to be the one of the most common cyanobacteria toxins.
-In Alberta, recreational guidelines for microcystin are set at 20 $\mu$ g/L. Blue-green algae advisories are managed by Alberta Health Services.
+In Alberta, recreational guidelines for microcystin are set at 20 μ g/L. Blue-green algae advisories are managed by Alberta Health Services.
 Recreating in algal blooms, even if microcystin concentrations are not above guidelines, is not recommended.

-Microcystin levels in Wabamun Lake fell below the recreational guideline of $20 \,\mu\text{g/L}$ at the locations and times sampled in Wabamun Lake in 2019.
-However, evidence of cyanobacteria blooms were noted in both August and September.
+Microcystin levels in Wabamun Lake fell below the recreational guideline of $20 \mu g/L$ at the locations and times sampled at Wabamun Lake in 2020.
+Microcystin was even below detection limit during the June 12^{th} sampling event.
+A value of 0.05 $\mu g/L$ is used for the purpose of calculating average concentration in instances of no detection.
+However, evidence of cyanobacteria blooms were noted at Wabamun Lake in 2020.
 Despite microcystin concentrations remaining low throughout the summer, caution should be observed when recreating in visible blooms.